simgrid/simgrid/docs/source/Tutorial_MPI_Applications.rst

 Describing Your Platform
 ------------------------

-As a SMPI user, you are supposed to provide a description of your simulated platform, that is mostly a set of simulated hosts and network links with some performance characteristics.
+As an SMPI user, you are supposed to provide a description of your simulated platform, that is mostly a set of simulated hosts and network links with some performance characteristics.
 SimGrid provides a plenty of :ref:`documentation <platform>` and examples (in the